 Lecturer; General Counsel, Secretary, Chief of Ethics Officer, Ewing Marion Kauffman Foundation

-Tyler frequently publishes and speaks on topics relating to the charitable sector, philanthropy, social entrepreneurship/enterprise, social business forms, and impact investing.
+John frequently publishes and speaks on topics relating to the charitable sector, philanthropy, social entrepreneurship/enterprise, social business forms, and impact investing.
 He has authored or co-authored several law review articles and book chapters on distinctive aspects of impact investing and social entrepreneurship, including fiduciary duties, regulation, social impact, and clarity about priority of purpose and accountability.
-He also frequently speaks on those topics, including for Columbia Univ., Georgetown, NYU, Northwestern, Notre Dame, Texas, Univ. of Missouri – Kansas City, Washington Univ., United States Association of Small Business and Entrepreneurship, Independent Sector, Council on Foundations, Philanthropy Roundtable, and others.
+He also frequently speaks on those topics, including for Columbia Univ., Georgetown, NYU, Northwestern, Notre Dame, Texas, Univ. of Missouri – Kansas City, Washington Univ., United States Association of Small Business and Entrepreneurship, Independent Sector, Council on Foundations, Philanthropy Roundtable, Business Ethics Alliance, and others.